 While in bleedout, your character is awake and aware of their surroundings.
-They are in an incredible amount of pain, though, and you are encouraged to role-play cries of pain, pleas for help, and a need to clutch your wounds.
+They are in an incredible amount of pain, though, and unable to speak above a whisper.
+You are encouraged to roleplay whimpers of pain and a need to clutch your wounds.
 You cannot walk or stand, and you cannot use any spells, skills, or abilities unless an ability specifically states that it can be used during bleedout.
 Similarly, characters in this state are too weak to drink healing potions or activate magical items that might provide healing (again, unless such items are specifically designed to be used in this weakened state).
 One of the only useful things that you can do during a bleed count is crawling-but you cannot crawl quickly, and all actions should be done as though under the influence of a Slow effect.
 In general, your bleed count is a time to attract the attention of others who can help you.
 Although you cannot drink a potion yourself, other people can help you do so.